The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Experiments

 \subsection{Datasets and Annotations}

 We evaluate our formulation on two egocentric datasets: HD-EPIC~\cite{perrett2025hdepic} and EPIC-KITCHENS-100 (which we refer to as EPIC in the rest of the paper)~\cite{Damen2022RESCALING}.
 Both capture unscripted kitchen-based activities in home environments, with long continuous recordings that naturally contain interleaved goals such as cooking, cleaning, and storing.
 We randomly select 100 long videos -- 80 from HD-EPIC and 20 from EPIC, covering 24 unique scenes (9 from HD-EPIC and 15 from EPIC) -- with minimum duration of 10 minutes (avg video length 25.3 minutes) to form a tractable evaluation set.
 The longer videos are likely to be more meaningful for parallel execution as they tend to capture more underlying activities.
 Crucially, both datasets provide ground-truth annotations to evaluate the goals and constraints (presented in Sec~\ref{sec:problem_formulation}) using a set of dedicated metrics (see Sec~\ref{sec:evaluation_metrics}).
-We select more videos from HD-EPIC as they contain additional ground truth that helps us evaluate object and causal conflict as we will describe below.
+We select more videos from HD-EPIC as they contain additional ground truth that helps us evaluate object and causal conflicts.

-\textbf{Ground-Truth Camera Poses.} Both HD-EPIC and EPIC provide ground-truth camera poses annotated using multi-sensor SLAM~\cite{engel2023project} or sub-sampled frames COLMAP~\cite{tschernezki2023epic}.
+\paragraph{Ground-Truth Camera Poses.} Both HD-EPIC and EPIC provide ground-truth camera poses annotated using multi-sensor SLAM~\cite{engel2023project} or COLMAP~\cite{tschernezki2023epic}.
 Camera poses provide strong signal of where the person situates in the environment, as well as their body orientations.
-With the person's trajectory given by the camera poses in the source video, we are able to evaluate the Collision Rate.
+With the person's trajectory given by the camera poses in the source video, we are able to evaluate the spatial collision.

-\textbf{Ground-Truth Actions.} Both HD-EPIC and EPIC provide dense and detailed annotations of all action segments completed by the camera wearer.
+\paragraph{Ground-Truth Actions.} Both HD-EPIC and EPIC provide dense and detailed annotations of all action segments completed by the camera wearer.
 The action narrations covers all meaningful parts of the video, which we will use for measuring the coverage of important works in the original video.

+\paragraph{Restricted Locations.} HD-EPIC has digital twins which label the environmental components.
+We identify restricted locations (e.g. fridge, hob, sink, cupboard) from those where the work can be performed elsewhere (e.g. counter, floor, table, windowsill).
+Note that these digital twins are exhaustive, \eg, we know there is no other fridge.
+We determine the access of restricted locations by the person's relative distance and orientation in 3D.
+For EPIC-Kitchens, there is no digital twin annotation, we thus assume every location is restricted.